meldridge/meldridge.github.io/emails/_posts/2019-02-03-Email-update-The-AA-bill-PrivExchange-and-harmj0y-breaks-the-AD-trust-model.md

 Many of you would be aware of the Australian [Assistance and Access Bill](https://www.aph.gov.au/Parliamentary_Business/Bills_Legislation/Bills_Search_Results/Result?bId=r6195) which was passed on the last sitting day of parliament last year.
 I haven't covered the bill in great detail here for the simple reason that there was already plenty of good coverage available, and I hadn't spent enough time reading the legislation to feel like I was adding to it.

-Having said that, there has also been a lot of uninformed noise surrounding the bill, so in the interest of helping boost the signal - [this piece by Stilgherrian](https://www.zdnet.com/article/whats-actually-in-australias-encryption-laws-everything-you-need-to-know/) provides a good summary, and there's a FAQ [here](https://github.com/alfiedotwtf/AABillFAQ/blob/master/README.md) which seems to be reasonably well put-together.
+Having said that, there has also been a lot of uninformed noise surrounding the bill, so in the interest of helping boost the signal: [this piece by Stilgherrian](https://www.zdnet.com/article/whats-actually-in-australias-encryption-laws-everything-you-need-to-know/) provides a good summary, and there's a FAQ [here](https://github.com/alfiedotwtf/AABillFAQ/blob/master/README.md) which seems to be reasonably well put-together.

 Onto the news.